L. J. Shelton: San Diego Chargers

 On April 29, 2008, the San Diego Chargers signed Shelton to a two-year contract.
 He was released after one season with the team.

 Personal

 Shelton is the son of former National Basketball Association player Lonnie Shelton.
-Shelton's younger brothers include, Marlon, who played basketball at the University of Washington from 1998–2003; Titus, who played basketball from 2005-2009 for the California Polytechnic State University, and Tim who played basketball for San Diego State University from 2007 to 2012 and is currently an Assistant Coach for Fresno State University.
-Shelton has a child by the name of Ajani Shelton.
+Shelton's younger brothers include Marlon, who played basketball at the University of Washington from 1998 to 2003, Titus, who played basketball from 2005 to 2009 for California Polytechnic State University, and Tim who played basketball for San Diego State University from 2007 to 2012 and is currently an assistant coach for Colorado State University.
+Shelton has a child, Ajani.

 Shelton majored in telecommunications and film at Eastern Michigan.